Atmospheric Predictability Beyond 30 Days with Machine Learning: Data and Methods

-Details of the algorithm in the production of one set of optimized initial conditions (an ``optimal") proceeds as follows: \begin{enumerate} \item Given a set of inputs, produce a forecast for the optimization window size.
+Details of the algorithm used to produce one set of optimized initial conditions (an ``optimal'') are as follows: \begin{enumerate} \item Given a set of inputs, produce a forecast for the optimization window size.
 On the first pass, the initial window size is 2 days, and we initialize the forecast with the ERA5 analysis.
-Every subsequent epoch and window size starts with the optimal computed on the previous step. \item Calculate the forecast loss function by verifying against ERA5 at every step during inference. \item Calculate the gradient of the loss function with respect to the inputs using the JAX framework. \item Update the inputs using the Adam optimizer for gradient descent \citep{kingma2017}, applying the loss gradient as per Equation (\ref{eqn:increment}). \begin{enumerate} \item Repeat steps 1 -- 4 for a specified number of epochs, then proceed to step 5. \end{enumerate} \item Increase the optimization window size in step 1 by 3 days. \begin{enumerate} \item Repeat steps 1 -- 5 until the maximum optimization window size is reached. \end{enumerate} \end{enumerate}
+Every subsequent epoch and window size starts with the optimal computed on the previous step. \item Calculate the forecast loss function by verifying against ERA5 at every step during inference. \item Calculate the gradient of the loss function with respect to the two input times ($t$ and $t-6\,\text{hr}$) using the JAX framework. \item Update the inputs using the Adam optimizer for gradient descent \citep{kingma2017}, applying the loss gradient as per Eq. (\ref{eqn:increment}). \begin{enumerate} \item Repeat steps 1 -- 4 for a specified number of epochs, then proceed to step 5. \end{enumerate} \item Increase the optimization window size in step 1 by 3 days, or desired amount. \begin{enumerate} \item Repeat steps 1 -- 5 until the maximum optimization window size is reached. \item In our experiments, we use 100 epochs for lead times less than 10 days, 50 epochs for lead times between 10 and 20 days, and 25 epochs for lead times greater than or equal to 20 days. \end{enumerate} \end{enumerate}